w3f/polkadot-wiki/docs/learn/learn-transactions.md

 :::

 Verifying the extrinsic you are signing can take some more time before signing for a transaction but it allows you to add an extra security step.
-There are a multitude of possible attacks that will prevent you to send funds to the desired destination account (see below).
+There are [a multitude of possible attacks](../general/transaction-attacks.md) that will prevent you to send funds to the desired destination account.

 ## Shard Transactions